learning-zone/angular-basics/notes/angular.md

 ```

 #### Q. What is shadow DOM?
 How is it helping Angular to perform better?
 Shadow DOM basically allows group of DOM implementation to be hidden inside a single element and encapsulate styles to the element.
+Whenever we create a component, Angular puts it’s template into a shadowRoot, which is the Shadow DOM of that particular component.
 Example:
 ```typescript
 @Component({